 A museum small enough not to be as intimidating as the other museums and a great place to spend a rainy afternoon.

 The first time I was in this theater for a performance, it creeped me out a bit because this is where President Lincoln was shot, but the exhibit should not be missed.

 If you love James Bond and other spy movies, like I do, you’ll love this museum.

 The canal is 184 miles of scenic running from DC to Maryland.

 A favorite of design enthusiasts, this museum teaches the history of textile arts through rotating exhibitions from oriental carpets to silks and wools.

 A Washington landmark.
 If you love chili half-smokes this is a definite can’t miss D.C. experience.

-Near the White House, try the grilled stuffed chicken and fennel flatbread or Cuban sandwich.
+Near the White House, try the grilled stuffed chicken and fennel flatbread.
 On Fridays, its all about the fish sandwich.

 Where to eat in Georgetown.
 Modern French bistro.

 Daniel Boulud’s hotspot for sausages, burgers and DB classics.